dinesh-qadev/automation-exercise-webapp/readme.md

 - **Functional Testing:** Verifying that each functionality, such as login, search, and checkout, works as expected.
 - **Regression Testing:** Ensuring that recent updates do not break existing functionality.
-- **Cross-Browser Testing:** Ensuring that the application works consistently across different browsers (Chrome and Firefox).

 ### Test Coverage
 The test cases cover the following features: